https://www.deakin.edu.au/__data/assets/image/0006/1845690/20880_graduate-diploma-of-data-science-hero.jpg

 Australian Qualifications Framework (AQF) recognition

-The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8.
+The award conferred upon completion is recognised in the Australian Qualifications Framework at Level 8

 Course structure

-The course is structured in two parts:
+The course is structured in 2 parts:

-• Part A: Fundamental Data Analytics Studies (4 credit points),
+• Part A: Fundamental data analytics studies (4 credit points)

 Depending upon prior qualifications and/or experience, you may receive credit for Part A.

-• Academic Integrity (0 credit points)
+• Academic Integrity and Respect at Deakin (0 credit points)

 • Real World Analytics